CURATOR Reuben Friend ARTISTS Tuigamala Andy Tauafiafi, Israel Jaco 'J' Augustine Schmidt, Bryan 'Juse One' Visala

-In Samoan culture the discovery of tatau (tattooing) is commonly associated with the story of Taema and Tilafaiga, two sisters who travelled to Fiji and returned reciting a song instructing only women of high social status to be tattooed.
-At some stage confusion occurred and the song was reversed, instructing men of rank to be tattooed.
-Subsequently the male pe’a and female malu, tattoos of the legs and torso, have become customary markers of prestige and social status for men and women.
+In Samoan culture, the discovery of tatau (tattooing) is commonly associated with the story of Taema and Tilafaiga, two sisters who travelled to Fiji and returned reciting a song instructing only women of high social status to be tattooed.
+At some stage, the song changed, instructing men of rank to be tattooed.
+Subsequently, the male pe’a and female malu (tattoos of the legs and torso) became markers of prestige and status.
+Tatau artists are revered as tufuga tatatau (master tattooists).
+Today, a new generation of artists are developing new modes of tatau that cater to the needs and desires of migrant and urbanised Pacific communities.